Frequently Asked Questions

 No, you own the boat.
 No limitations and no restrictions.
 With care, competence and consideration for your safety and others, your cruising range is limited only by the time you have on board.
 Whilst the Solent and the South Coast provide more than enough interest for most owners, for the more experienced and adventurous members, the Channel Islands and the north coast of France are accessible.

-Alternatively, if you would prefer to choose an alternative base for your week, you can simply hitch up our boat and take off to destinations of your own choosing, or if you want the boat in a different location for eg. your summer holiday - transportation can be arranged.
+Alternatively, if you would prefer to choose an alternative base for your week you can take your boat anywhere you wish, MDL's freedom berthing also gives a lot of flexibility for choice.
+If you want the boat in a different location for eg. your summer holiday - transportation can be arranged to places like Dartmouth, Salcombe, Torquay, Falmouth etc.

 How are the weeks planned?